 With wellbeing taking centre stage, and managers adjusting to leading remote teams, how can we be better equipped to deal with changes ahead?

 Since each company has its own challenges and ways of working, a ‘one-size-fits-all’ approach doesn’t always yield the best results.
 Instead, listening to feedback and colleagues offers greater insight into your organisation.
 It’ also one of the reasons why wellbeing pulse surveys are growing in interest.

 We all know the importance of effective listening.
-Feedback provides an important part of employee engagement.
+Feedback provides an important part of employee engagement and employee development.
 Most of us have at least one annual review a year to track and manage performance.
 However, in light of recent events, more regular communication is needed.